vpaeder/telinkpp/README.md

 Note that you need a system on which TinyB works.
 In practice this means some blend of Linux with the BlueZ stack.
 I tested it on Raspbian.

 # Compiling
-Make sure to change MAC address, device name and password in telink_test.cxx before compiling.

-Compiling can be done easily with CMake using the provided CMakeLists.txt file.
+This can be done easily with CMake using the provided CMakeLists.txt file.
 On command line, in source folder, type:
 ```
  $ mkdir build && cd build